This is when thunderstorms will hit parts of Yorkshire issued with yellow weather warning

-Thunderstorms in Yorkshire: Yellow weather warning issued across Yorkshire - here is when thunderstorms will hit Leeds, York, Sheffield, Halifax, Bradford, Doncaster, Huddersfield and Harrogate
+Thunderstorms in Yorkshire: Yellow weather warning issued across Yorkshire - here is when thunderstorms will hit Leeds, York, Sheffield, Halifax, Bradford, Doncaster, Huddersfield, Wakefield and Harrogate

 The Met Office predicts a more unsettled weekend of weather ahead for some areas; whilst temperatures will remain above average for this time of year, a low-pressure system in the Atlantic is bringing in more rain into the forecast, with possibility of this falling as thundery downpours for some.